kptdev/kpt/site/reference/fn/render/README.md

   Path to a directory to write structured results.
 Directory must exist.
   Structured results emitted by the functions are aggregated and saved to `results.yaml` file in the specified directory.
+  If not specified, no result files are written to the local filesystem.
 ```
 <!--mdtogo-->